FC Zorya Luhansk: History

-In 1936 the football teams "Metalist" and "Dynamo" (KGB team) merged to form the united Luhansk city-team which the following year was named Dzerzhynets.
+In 1936 the football teams "Metalist" and "Dynamo" (KGB team) merged to form the united Luhansk city-team which the following year was named Dzerzhynets Sports Society (Dzerzhynets Voroshylovhrad; DZV).
 The name "Dzerzhynets" derives from the steam locomotive that was produced at the steam train factory FD – "Felix Dzerzhinsky".
 That year "Dzerzhynets" reached 3rd place in the Ukrainian second league.

 In 1937 "Dzerzhynets" won Ukrainian's second league and was promoted to the first.
-Moreover, it reached the 1/8 final of the Ukrainian Сup and the 1/16 final of the Soviet Cup.
+Moreover, it reached the 1/8 final of the Ukrainian Cup and the 1/16 final of the Soviet Cup.
 The team consisted of the following players: Klad'ko (coach), Hrebenyuk, Svidyns'kyi, Mazanov, Morozov, Krasyuk, Nosko, Movchan, Brovenko, Chernyavs'kyi, Voloschenko, Lokotosh, Sytnikov, Yevdokymov, Myroshnikov, Ishchenko.
 In 1938 "Dzerzhynets" became champions of Ukraine after having won 9 games and drawn two.
 It was thus admitted to all-Union competitions, the 1939 Soviet Football Championship Gruppa B (second tier).
 It made its debut on Friday, 12 May 1939 in away match in Dnipro against Stal Dnipropetrovsk which Dzerzhynets lost 0:1.
 The goal was scored by Vasyl Hotselyuk.
 The team was composed of the following players: Pavlo Svidynskyi (goalkeeper), Mykhailo Sukharev, Semen Myroshnikov, Oleksandr Kulahin, Hryhoriy Nosko (all defenders), Mykola Krasyuk, Artavazd Akopyants (both halfbacks), Kostiantyn Pyrohov, Pyotr Buyanov, Mykola Lokotosh, Petro Yurchenko (all forwards).